freefood89/software-engineering-bootcamp/02A - API Design/README.md

 # 02A - Designing a Web API

-In this step you will design an API and write an OpenAPI specification for it.
+In this step you will design a Web API for retrieving presigned URLs for uploading images by writing an OpenAPI specification for it.

 An API (Application Programming Interface) is a layer of software between an Application and an underlying system.
 This layer is often designed to provide specific ways in which the underlying system is to be utilized.
+In this challenge the underlying system is your image upload and thumbnail generation microservice, which is presumably a part of some sort of Content Management System like Wordpress, Facebook, iStock, etc.

+### A Note on Backwards Compatibility

 It is common for APIs to evolve as Application developers request features and bugs are discovered.
 When releasing updates, API developers must use caution to not make changes in a way that breaks existing Applications that depend on it.
+Afterall, without the developers you have no customers.

 ## Parts

 - `OpenAPI` is a standard for writing specifications for APIs [[docs](http://spec.openapis.org/oas/v3.0.3)]
-- `boto3`

 ## Example

-Paste the following to [Online Swagger Editor](https://editor.swagger.io/)
+Paste the following to [Online Swagger Editor](https://editor.swagger.io/).
+The online editor can be used to validate the specification YAML.

 ```
 openapi: "3.0.0"